Supplier Performance Management Policy

 Performance

-Monthly scorecards will assess safety, capacity, quality, cost, and schedule.
+Monthly scorecards will assess Safety, Quality, Cost, and Schedule.
 Suppliers will be provided an overall performance score based on these categories.

 Supplier interventions to drive performance improvement and risk mitigation will follow the framework below: